Welcome to the Masonic Hall Ipswich Website

 You may be planning a Wedding, Baby Shower, Christening, Birthday or Retirement Party, or indeed another celebration such as a Charity Event or Halloween evening, in which case the Masonic Hall with dining facilities for up to 90 people or buffet of 100 +, and a licenced bar, is a beautiful venue.
 It is also ideal for Corporate meetings such as; training for Health and Safety or First Aid for 20- 50 people

 The dining hall with its impressive wood panelling and chandeliers is perfect for all types of events.
 The entrance hall and its grand staircase provide another superb photo opportunity.

 Our catering team at the hall are Roffs of Bury St Edmunds, who can create delicious food, from banqueting to buffets, for you and your guests to enjoy.

-We look forward to welcoming you to the Ipswich Masonic Hall to host your next event.
+With ample parking nearby and club prices at the bar we look forward to welcoming you to the Masonic Hall Ipswich to host your next event.

 Some of Ipswich’s Masonic History